scanning slides on a flatbed scanner is tedious although I have

 Hi all

-I may be letting the Cat out of the bag, but Tracy just retired from her job
+I may be letting the Cat out of the bag, but Tracy just retired

 in the last few weeks.